 (c) Gryph- if you repost this article, please post with a link back to my website.

 There's not a lot more rewarding then having a breeding be successful and discovering potential keeper stock in your litters.
 To know that you paired up the parents well enough to make such nice kits is incredibly satisfying.
 Watching them grow, knowing that you have invested so much time, energy and yes even money into improving your stock through your own effort is wonderful.
-So why put the same amount of care into weaning as you did to breed the litter in the first place?
+So why not put the same amount of care into weaning as you did to breed the litter in the first place?

 Now, there are a lot of theories into the 'right' way to wean.
 My opinion is, it's all relative.
 What works well for one breeder will not work well for another.
 So let's talk about different options and styles for weaning, and some of the risks and dangers as well.

-Rabbits, in case you haven't been made aware yet (maybe you are new or haven't raised rabbits yet) are incredibly, extremely delicate.
+Rabbits, in case you haven't been made aware yet (maybe you are new or haven't raised rabbits yet) can be incredibly, extremely delicate.
 Rabbits in the wild have an incredibly high mortality rate, which is why they breed so often and have such large litters.
 They are very much a prey animal.
 Today's domestic rabbits are obviously much safer than their wild counterparts, but we have bred them to continue to bear large litters.
 This has not bred away their thin, easily-torn skin, their delicate respiratory system, and their extremely sensitive digestive system.